Texas Central Almost Ready to Go

 In addition to using Japanese trainsets, the project involves two international partners.
 An Italian civil-engineering contractor, Salini Impregilo, will do the design work.
 The firm that operates Spain’s high-speed trains, RENFE, will be the system operator.

-Texas Central is now waiting on two things: the completion of an Environmental Impact Statement and the approval of a new set of safety standards—called a Rule of Particular Applicability—by the Federal Railroad Administration.
+Texas Central has received its environmental clearance and the approval of a new set of safety standards—called a Rule of Particular Applicability—from the Federal Railroad Administration.
+Now, it needs to gain approval from the Surface Transportation Board to begin construction.